A new graph invariant arises in toric topology: The simplicial complex

 \begin{example} Recall the settings as in Example~\ref{example:associahedron}.
-Then, $P_G^{even}$ is the union of $3$ disjoint facets, and $P_G^{odd}$ its complement on $\partial P_{\B(G)}$ which is homeomorphic to the $3$-punctured sphere which is homotopy equivalent to the wedge sum $S^1 \vee S^1$ of two circles.
+Then, $P_G^{\mathrm{even}}$ is the union of $3$ disjoint facets, and $P_G^{\mathrm{odd}}$ its complement on $\partial P_{\B(G)}$ which is homeomorphic to the $3$-punctured sphere which is homotopy equivalent to the wedge sum $S^1 \vee S^1$ of two circles.
 Hence, $\ta(P_4)=2$.
-See the following illustration.
+See Figure~\ref{fig:pgeven}.

 \end{example}